The Main

 Restaurant Lafleur

-Lafleur’s Hochelaga location carries the weight of decades of Quebec fast-food history.
-What started as a simple “voiture à patates” in LaSalle back in 1951 has since grown into a chain that’s cemented itself as part of Montreal’s roadside culture.
-Denis Vinet’s vision, rooted in a family dairy farm, evolved into a brand synonymous with steamies, fresh-cut fries, and unapologetically old-school poutine.
-The Hochelaga outpost stays true to the formula: no-frills counter service, golden fries prepared on-site, and hot dogs done the classic Quebec way.
-It’s a reminder that sometimes, the best food experiences aren’t about reinvention—they’re about getting it right, time and time again.
+Lafleur's Hochelaga location carries decades of Quebec fast-food history.
+What started as a "voiture à patates" in LaSalle in 1951 grew into a chain synonymous with steamies, fresh-cut fries, and old-school poutine.
+Denis Vinet's vision, rooted in a family dairy farm, became a roadside institution.
+The Hochelaga outpost stays true to the formula: no-frills counter service, golden fries prepared on-site, and hot dogs done the classic

 RestaurantHochelaga-Maisonneuve